lingeringwillx/StructIO/README.md

 Converts *string* into a bytes object representing a null-terminated string.

-**unpack_pstr(b, numbytes, endian=None, start=0)**
+**unpack_pstr(b, size, endian=None, start=0)**

-Converts bytes object *b* into a Pascal string. *numbytes* is used to specify how many bytes are used for the string's length in the object.
+Converts bytes object *b* into a Pascal string. *size* is used to specify how many bytes are used for the string's length in the object.
 The endian of the length of the string can be specified with the *endian* argument. *b* will only be converted up to the length specified in the bytes object.
 If *start* is specified, then the bytes object will be converted starting from position *start*.
 Returns a tuple containing both the value and the length of the type.

-**pack_pstr(string, numbytes, endian=None)**
+**pack_pstr(string, size, endian=None)**

-Converts *string* into a bytes object in the Pascal string format. *numbytes* is used to specify how many bytes are used for the string's length.
+Converts *string* into a bytes object in the Pascal string format. *size* is used to specify how many bytes are used for the string's length.
 The endian of the length of the string can be specified with the *endian* argument.

 **unpack_7bint(b, start=0)**